Do Infrared Sauna Blankets Really Work? Here’s What We Know.

 A more modern take on heat exposure used in the West and Japan is infrared sauna therapy.
 In Japan, it’s called Waon Therapy.

-This type of heat therapy uses infrared light (a light wave we can’t see with the human eye) to heat our bodies and generate a host of purported health benefits.
-This type is also usually ambient heat in a small enclosed space, but there’s also a new technology that brings this infrared light closer to your body in the form of a blanket.
+Now, there’s a new technology that brings this infrared light closer to your body in the form of a blanket.
 It’s shaped almost like a sleeping bag.
 You may see ads for these infrared sauna blankets pop up in your social media feeds or web browser.
-If you’re curious about them, keep reading.

 Two big obstacles with all kinds of therapeutic heat exposure are access and cost.
 If you’re not a member of a gym that has a traditional sauna, steam room, or infrared sauna, it’s hard to benefit from this type of therapy consistently.
-The infrared sauna blanket may solve the access portion of the problem, allowing you to have a blanket at home—we’ll get into cost and other features at the end of this article.
+The infrared sauna blanket may solve the access portion of the problem, allowing you to have a blanket at home.

 What Are Infrared Sauna Blankets?